 Native Americans used the catalpa tree leaves and bark as a dressing on wounds and sores and tea as an antiseptic and laxative.

 Disclaimer: I am an Amazon Associate and Influencer; therefore, this post may contain affiliate links for me to earn a commission.
 RuralMoney.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 Shop with me for less >>>here.

 According to Native Americans, this tree has antiseptic, laxative and sedative properties.

-Also, according to them, the seeds of catalpa trees can be used to treat chesty ailments like asthma and bronchitis.
+Also, according to them, the seeds of catalpa trees can be used to treat chest ailments like asthma and bronchitis.

-If you fish, you are probably more familiar with this tree for sphinx moth that eat the leaves in large quantities.
+If you fish, you are probably more familiar with the tree for sphinx moth that eat the leaves in large quantities.

 When there are a large number of these caterpillars, the tree can sometimes be left completely defoliated.